State House Dome, Boston Mass.

 Building The Armories: 1888 Onwards

-From its inception, the local Companies of the Massachusetts Militia had assembled for drills and inspections in their respective communities in meeting places which were selected by the officers with rent charged against the local corporation.
+From the beginning, the local Companies of the Massachusetts Militia had assembled for drills and inspections in their respective communities in meeting places which were selected by the officers with rent charged against the local corporation.
 In general, these “headquarters” were simply the largest halls that could be obtained in the areas where the Companies were located.
 Larger assemblies of Regiments or Brigades were accomplished through the annual encampments which could utilize large, open spaces during the Summer and Fall months.
-After the Civil War, State Armories for the Massachusetts Volunteer Militia were constructed throughout the Commonwealth under a Legislative Act of 1888 which provided funding for the purpose.
-Every city and town in the Commonwealth that possessed two or more Companies took advantage of the provisions of the Act, and the state-wide building initiative continued from 1890 through the turn of the Century.

 The Somerville Armory was built in 1903 and originally housed the Somerville Light Infantry.
 By 1912, subsequent unit reorganization had made the Somerville Armory home to Companies K and M of the 8th Infantry Regiment when Sam Avery first enlisted.
 The 3rd Battalion to which Co.
 K belonged was headquartered at the Lawrence Armory and Regimental HQ was based at the Cambridge Armory.